alexqguo/pizza-box-game/README.md

   * Spectators can choose to join the game for real, if there are less than 8 current players
   * Players who are inactive can become spectators
   * Players can go from active to spectator
-* Pick a preset of rules to start your game
-  * Possibly remove initial spaces, or have different loadouts/presets
 * Tell people how to actually play the game.
 Needs WAY more instruction
   * This could be a thing in the drawer that has a message telling the player what to do
 * Consider different behavior - quarter first appears on its own then the current player has to click it to initiate new shape creation.
 Will make localStorage unnecessary
   * In theory you can still break the game if you leave the page right after flipping and not having modified your shape at least one time
 * Free draw shapes instead of squares
   * During drawing, constantly check isTargetTransparent on the drawing point and as soon as it isn't flag it
   * On draw end, shape needs to surround the quarter and lock movement?
 * Background image for the canvas
 * Customize shape of the canvas